mvclaudianobj/markscode/README.md

 It's very similar to Claude Code in terms of capability.
 Here are the key differences:

 - 100% open source
 - Not coupled to any provider.
-Although we recommend the models we provide through [OpenCode Zen](https://opencode.ai/zen); OpenCode can be used with Claude, OpenAI, Google or even local models.
+Although we recommend the models we provide through [Markscode Zen](https://markscode.ai/zen); Markscode can be used with Claude, OpenAI, Google or even local models.
 As models evolve the gaps between them will close and pricing will drop so being provider-agnostic is important.
 - Out of the box LSP support
 - A focus on TUI.
-OpenCode is built by neovim users and the creators of [terminal.shop](https://terminal.shop); we are going to push the limits of what's possible in the terminal.
+Markscode is built by neovim users and the creators of [terminal.shop](https://terminal.shop); we are going to push the limits of what's possible in the terminal.
 - A client/server architecture.
-This for example can allow OpenCode to run on your computer, while you can drive it remotely from a mobile app.
+This for example can allow Markscode to run on your computer, while you can drive it remotely from a mobile app.
 Meaning that the TUI frontend is just one of the possible clients.

 #### What's the other repo?